It has been more than a year since the outbreak of the COVID-19 pandemic, and most organizations have yet to return to their routines.

-Well, there are many good reasons why, and we explore five of them in this article to explain why cybersecurity should must be a top priority for all SMBs even during these trying times.
+In this article, we explore five of them to explain why cybersecurity must be a top priority for all SMBs, even during these trying times.

 1. Cybersecurity Incidents Are Inevitable